 Put it all together, and that's 31%!
 Talk about good odds!
 So, young fans, drop those footballs and stop dreaming of becoming Peyton Manning, and pick up those glasses and start dreaming of becoming Daniel Snyder.

-Just think of the possibilities: you can hire and fire coaches yearly, overspend on useless free agents, and charge fans for attending practice!
+Just think of the possibilities: you can hire and fire coaches yearly, overspend on useless free agents, charge fans for attending practice, and cling to your team's racist moniker!
 A career as a power-hungry football mogul is within your grasp... a disposable billion dollars would help, of course.